yankay/scala-tour/scala-tour.md

 ### The power of functional programing

-This example shows whether there is an odd in list.
+This example determines whether there is an odd number in the list.
-The code from the 1st line to the last but one is created by imperative programming.And the last line is created by functional programming.
+Every line of the code excluding the last line is created using imperative programming.The last line is created using functional programming.
 Treating function expression as function arguments can simplify code effectively.The _ % 2 == 1 is the syntactic sugar of (x: Int) => x % 2 == 1.
 Ruby's power is from magic, but Scala's power is from science.